aysanaghazadeh/SensoryAds/rebuttal.md

 * **Marketing Publications**

-    Our claim on the effect of sensation on persuasion is not a contribution of this paper, and it is not just a claim.
+    We are not discovering (claiming) the relation between the sensation and persuasion, instead we are building on prior marketing and psychology publications to explore the machine learning techniques in this area.
 As also referenced in the paper, Sensory Advertisement is a well-studied concept in marketing research.
-We do not claim that we find out this is the effect of sensation nor hypothesize.
-We only use the outcome of following marketing research papers.
 Since this has been previously extensively studied we rely on and trust the outcome of previous marketing and psychology works.
     The claim is already supported by the following papers, and books from marketing research including the user study.
 Lindstrom in his book (Lindstrom M., 2006) cited over 1400 times, shows the relation between the sensory appeal and brand effectiveness, and shows that the brands should use senses based on their products.
 They further suggest that the sensory perception in marketing results in consumers’ loyalty to the brand.
 (Yoon S., et al., 2012) cited over 130 times, designs two studies on relation between sensory advertisements and attitude toward the brand.
 They show sensory ads increase positive attitude toward the brand (increasing the effectiveness of advertisement) and the reason for why sensory advertisement works is that it triggers the self-referencing, i.e.  audience imagining using the product.